W-Thurston/W-Thurston.github.io/_posts/2025-02-24-STOCK_TEST_2.md

 # Welcome

-Hello and welcome to my homelab doc site!
+Hello and welcome!
+This is just a test page for future content.
+For now it allows me to test website functionality.

 ### What is Lorem Ipsum?